Financing treatment of water

 does Aquafin respond sufficiently to incidents occurring in the water treatment infrastructure?

 More and more investors want to invest in projects offering added value for the environment and society.
-Aquafin capitalises on this trend by issuing green bonds.
+Aquafin capitalises on this trend by a Green Finance Framework.This framework explains in which assets Aquafin invests the funds it can raise by issuing Green debt instruments.
 After all, all of the projects we carry out help improve water quality.
 Projects for disconnecting stormwater from the treatment infrastructure and optimisation projects to defend the environment better against climate change offer an extra dimension in terms of sustainability.

 Who pays the bill?